How we spend your Council Tax

 Leader of the Council

-The revenue budget breakdown also shows the substantial sums spent on a wide range of other important areas, including providing social work services, housing, roads maintenance and waste collection and recycling.
+The revenue budget breakdown also shows the substantial sums we spend on behalf of South Lanarkshire's residents in other important areas.
+These include our wide range of social work services, our ongoing programme of roads improvements, housing and recycling and waste collections.

-Although councils had the ability to increase Council Tax by up to 4.79% this year, the increase in South Lanarkshire is 3%.
-This will allow us to continue to deliver our quality services on behalf of local people.
+Once again this year Scottish councils had the ability to increase Council Tax by up to 4.84%.
+However, the increase in South Lanarkshire has been limited to 3%.
+This increase will allow us to continue to deliver our quality services on behalf of local people.

 In a typical year, we will spend our budget on:

-- teaching nearly 25,000 primary pupils in our new schools
+- teaching more than 25,100 primary pupils in our new schools

-- teaching 18,900 secondary school pupils in new school buildings
+- teaching more than 19,300 secondary school pupils in new school buildings

 - providing around 7,000 Early Learning and childcare places